Suspect in fatal subway shooting in New York tied to notorious MS-13 gang, police say

 MS-13, or Mara Salvatrucha, is a street gang tied to Central America that took root in Los Angeles in either the late 1970s or early 1980s.
 The Department of Justice estimated in 2017 that MS-13 had more than 10,000 members nationally and another 30,000 around the world.

-The "13" represents the 13th letter of the alphabet: M — or its allegiance to the Mexican Mafia, a criminal organization.
+The "13" represents the 13th letter of the alphabet — M — or allegiance to the Mexican Mafia, a criminal organization.

-President Donald Trump has taken particular interest in MS-13, calling the group an "infestation," as part of his push for tougher immigration policies.
+As part of his push for tougher immigration policies, President Donald Trump has taken particular interest in MS-13, calling the group an "infestation."